 Yorketown (with a 2010 Census population of 6,535) is a census-designated place (CDP) and unincorporated community located within Manalapan Township.
 The Battle of Monmouth was fought on land that is now part of Manalapan and Freehold townships.
 Monmouth Battlefield State Park occupies 2,928 acres (1,185 ha) in the two townships.

-Listing information provided by Monmouth / Ocean Multiple Listing Service.
+Listing information provided by Monmouth Ocean Regional MLS.
 The information being provided is for consumer's personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.